open-compass/MMBench-GUI/README.md

 Recent advances in large language models (LLMs) have significantly enhanced graphical user interface (GUI) agents.
 However, current benchmarks predominantly evaluate isolated tasks, leaving critical questions unanswered about cross-task correlations, performance-efficiency relationships, platform-specific differences, and primary bottlenecks.

 MMBench-GUI, a hierarchical, multi-platform benchmarking framework, is introducted to address these gaps.
 MMBench-GUI is comprising four evaluation levels: GUI Content Understanding, GUI Element Grounding, GUI Task Automation, and GUI Task Collaboration.
-We also propose the Efficiency–Quality Area (EQA) metric, integrating accuracy and efficiency.
+We also propose the Efficiency–Quality Area (EQA) metric for agent navigation, integrating accuracy and efficiency.
 MMBench-GUI provides a rigorous standard for evaluating and guiding future developments in GUI agent capabilities.

 MMBench-GUI is developed based on [VLMEvalkit](https://github.com/open-compass/VLMEvalKit), supporting the evaluation of models in a API manner or local deployment manner.
 We hope that MMBench-GUI will enable more researchers to evaluate agents more efficiently and comprehensively.
 You can refer to the [How-to-Use](#how-to-use) section for usage details.